-Regular and intense physical activity increases the risk of developing amyotrophic lateral sclerosis in people genetically predisposed to this disease, although most of them are not even aware of the impending danger.
+Regular and intense physical activity increases the risk of developing amyotrophic lateral sclerosis in people genetically predisposed to this disease, although most of them are not even aware of the danger that threatens them.
 Writes about it with the BBC.

 This conclusion was reached by a group of scientists from Sheffield University in Britain.
 The study authors are not encouraging anyone to quit sports, but hope that the data they obtained will help identify people at risk.

 Lateral (or lateral) amyotrophic sclerosis (ALS), also known as motor neuron disease or Charcot's disease, is an incurable, progressive neurodegenerative disease.
 It affects the cells in the spinal cord (motor neurons) that coordinate movements and maintain muscle tone.
 As a result, the transmission of brain impulses to the muscles is disrupted, which leads to increasing weakness in the patient, gradually covering all muscle groups.

 As more and more motor neurons die, the patient's movements become difficult, breathing and speech problems begin.
 Death most often occurs as a result of the failure of the respiratory muscles.

 On the subject: Why young athletic people can't recover from COVID-19 for months